dotnet/runtime/docs/coreclr/building/cross-building.md

 Cross compiling CoreCLR
 -----------------------
 Once the rootfs has been generated it will be possible to cross compile CoreCLR.
+To cross compile CoreCLR the binutils for the target are required, for ARM this is `binutils-arm-linux-gnueabihf` and for ARM64 this is `binutils-aarch64-linux-gnu`.
 If `ROOTFS_DIR` was set when generating the rootfs, then it must also be set when running `build.sh`.

 So, without `ROOTFS_DIR`:

-    ./build.sh arm debug verbose clean cross
+    ben@ubuntu ~/git/coreclr/ $ ./build.sh arm debug verbose clean cross

 And with:

-    ROOTFS_DIR=/home/ben/coreclr-cross/arm ./build.sh arm debug verbose clean cross
+    ben@ubuntu ~/git/coreclr/ $ ROOTFS_DIR=/home/ben/coreclr-cross/arm ./build.sh arm debug verbose clean cross

 As usual the resulting binaries will be found in `bin/Product/BuildOS.BuildArch.BuildType/`